FOXO4-DRI

 What is FOXO4-DRI?

-FOXO4-DRI is a synthetic peptide designed to selectively eliminate senescent cells, the damaged or aged cells that stop dividing but refuse to die.
-It was developed by Peter de Keizer and colleagues at Erasmus University Medical Center in Rotterdam, first described in a 2017 Cell paper that became one of the most cited senolytic studies in the field.
+FOXO4-DRI is a synthetic peptide designed to selectively eliminate senescent cells, the damaged or aged cells that stop dividing but resist dying and instead linger in tissue secreting inflammatory signals.
+It was developed by Peter de Keizer and colleagues at Erasmus University Medical Center in Rotterdam and first described in a 2017 Cell paper that became one of the most cited senolytic studies in the field.

-The name reflects its design: it is a D-retro-inverso version of the FOXO4 protein segment that normally binds p53.
-By using D-amino acids assembled in reverse order, the peptide preserves the binding surface of the natural protein while gaining dramatic resistance to enzymatic breakdown.
-This makes it stable enough to function in living systems, unlike the native L-amino acid sequence that would be degraded within minutes.
+The name describes its chemistry.
+It is a D-retro-inverso version of the FOXO4 protein segment that normally binds p53, built from D-amino acids assembled in reverse order and fused to a cell-penetrating sequence.
+This mirror-image design preserves the binding surface of the natural protein while making the peptide far more resistant to enzymatic breakdown than the native L-amino acid sequence, which would otherwise be degraded quickly.

 How Does It Work?

-In senescent cells, the transcription factor FOXO4 is selectively upregulated and acts as a survival switch.
-It physically sequesters the tumor suppressor p53 inside PML nuclear bodies, preventing p53 from reaching the mitochondria where it would trigger programmed cell death.
-Healthy, normally dividing cells express very little FOXO4, so this interaction is essentially absent outside of senescent populations.
+In senescent cells the transcription factor FOXO4 is upregulated and acts as a survival switch.
+It binds the tumor suppressor p53 and holds it in the nucleus, away from the mitochondria where p53 would otherwise trigger programmed cell death.
+Healthy, normally dividing cells express relatively little FOXO4, so this survival arrangement is largely specific to senescent populations.

 Quick Facts